 Restore on-premise Hyper-V virtual machine to Azure

-To restore a virtual machine from on-premise to Azure by using Veeam Backup and Replication, select an existing backup of the virtual machine, right click on it and select Restore to Microsoft Azure … as shown below.
+To restore a virtual machine from on-premise to Azure by using Veeam Backup and Replication, select an existing backup and disk of the virtual machine, right click on this disk and select Restore to Microsoft Azure … as shown below.

 Before we can restore workloads to Azure, we first need add an Microsoft Azure Compute Account shown in the next section which will be used by Veeam to be able to access Azure.